-Since its establishment, \$29.6m of funding for projects has been authorised by the Minister for Treasury and Resources.
-While many funded projects have a construction focus, the variety of trades and organisations involved should ensure that there is a tangible and distributed benefit to multiple areas of the local economy
+Since its establishment, £29.6m of funding for projects has been authorised by the Minister for Treasury and Resources.
+While many funded projects have a construction focus, the variety of trades and organisations involved should ensure that there is a tangible and distributed benefit to multiple areas of the local economy including the development of a new Telecoms Security Framework.

-Beyond this, we will focus on addressing long-term challenges and opportunities for our economy, with the delivery of the Island's first Economic Framework providing a common vision and strategic objectives for Jersey's future economy.
-Our digital industries will be developed with continued investment in Digital Jersey, our world class digital infrastructure, the creation of the first Cyber Emergency Response Team in the Crown Dependencies, and the ongoing implementation of Jersey's Telecoms and Cyber Securities Strategies including the development of a new Telecoms Security Framework.
 We will continue to prepare for Jersey's future digital connectivity requirements and the introduction of the next generations of digital networks.
 This will enable Jersey to embrace the opportunities offered by new digital innovations including the Internet of Things (IoT) demonstrating our support through the establishment of a technology fund to support the development and strengthening of our digital and other technological industries.